 A day in Johannesburg and my bruised traveller’s conscience

 The irony is, of course, that I wasn’t taking a photo of the man at all but of the woman across the street.
 On the other hand, maybe it isn’t ironic.
 Soweto belongs to that man and to the woman in the leopard print dress and to Themba – but it doesn’t belong to me.
 In a way, I was trying to steal part of it and take it back home.

 To be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.
 Nelson Mandela

 It’s an endless debate.
 Do we, as travellers, have a right to capture images of a place that isn’t ours?
-Or are we justified if we do it to understand?
-Maybe.
-If we do it with respect.
+To visit at all?
+Are we justified if we do it to understand?
+If we do it with respect?